PPM Section 6 - Performance Review

 - The supervisor and employee set a date, usually in three to six months, for the next performance

 review relative to the performance improvement plan.

 - If the employee's overall rating is no longer "needs improvement," the employee

 resumes the normal performance management cycle.
 The employee receives any annual pay adjustment

 effective the date of the satisfactory review.

 may be discharged from the University.
-HR Services must be contacted prior to finalizing a
+Human Resources must be contacted prior to finalizing a

 decision to terminate an employee.